On the Kodaira dimension of some algebraic fiber spaces: The proof of the Schnell conjecture

 \begin{enumerate} \item \( f_* \mathscr{O}_X (\lfloor iD_{-} \rfloor) = \mathscr{O}_Y \) for all \( i > 0 \); \item \( \operatorname{codim}_Y f(\operatorname{Supp} D_{+}) \geq 2 \); \item \( H^0(X, mK_X) = H^0(Y, m(K_Y + B_D + M_Y)) \) for all sufficiently divisible integers \( m \) (see \cite[Theorem 4.5]{FM00}). \end{enumerate}

-Since this conjecture is sensitive upon taking finite covering, we can not use the so-called weak semi-stable reduction of $f$, instead, we use a resolution of singularities theorem of morphisms due to Abramovich and Karu \cite{AK00}.
-We have used this construction in the second part of the proof of Theorem~\ref{claim}.
+Since this conjecture is sensitive to taking finite coverings, we cannot use the so-called weak semistable reduction of \( f \).
+Instead, we apply a resolution of singularities theorem for morphisms due to Abramovich and Karu~\cite{AK00}.

-\begin{theorem} Let \( f:X\to Y \) be a surjective morphism of smooth projective varieties with connected fibers and \( Z \) a closed subset of \( X \).
+\begin{theorem} Let \( f:X \to Y \) be a surjective morphism of smooth projective varieties with connected fibers and \( Z \) a closed subset of \( X \).
 Then there exists: \begin{itemize} \item A quasi-smooth projective toroidal variety \((X',B')\), \item A smooth projective toroidal variety \((Y',C')\), \item A projective morphism \( f':X'\to Y' \) with connected fibers, and \item Projective birational morphisms \( v_X:X'\to X \), \( v_Y:Y'\to Y \) \end{itemize} such that \( v_Y\circ f'=f\circ v_X \) and which satisfy the following conditions: \begin{itemize} \item \( f':(X',B') \to (Y',C') \) is a toroidal morphism. \item All the fibers of \( f' \) have the same dimension (\( f' \) is flat in fact). \item \( v_X^{-1}(Z) \subset B' \). \end{itemize} \end{theorem}

 We call the morphism \( f':(X',B') \to (Y',C') \) a \textit{well-prepared birational model} of \( f:X\to Y \).
 A toroidal variety \((X,B)\) is said to be: \begin{itemize} \item \textit{smooth} if \( X \) is smooth and \( B \) has only normal crossings. \item \textit{quasi-smooth} if there exists a local toric model of each point which is a quotient of a smooth toric local model by a finite abelian group (some people say that \( X \) is a \( V \)-manifold and \( B \) is \( V \)-normal crossing). \end{itemize}